 "There's nothing to steal here!
 Sarah!"
 The doctor reached for the telephone.
 "I'm calling the police.
 Now!"
 His forefinger was in the dial's zero when Frank knocked the telephone out of his hand.
 Knowing completely now the nature of the threat, the doctor opened his desk drawer and pulled out a gun.
 A .38, thought Frank.
 Clean and light.
 But the hand that held it shook.

-The doctor raised the gun and pointed it at what in his fear ought to have been flaring nostrils, foaming lips and the red-rimmed eyes of a wild man.
+The doctor raised the gun and pointed it at what in his fear ought to have been flaring nostrils, foaming lips and the red-rimmed eyes of a savage.
 Instead he saw a quiet, even serene, face of a not to be fooled with man.
 He pulled the trigger.

 The click from the empty chamber was both tiny and thunderous.
 The doctor dropped the gun and ran around the desk, past the intruder and up the stairs.
 "Sarah!" he shouted.
 "Call the police, woman!
 Did you let him in here?"
 Dr. Beau ran down the hallway where another telephone sat on a small table.
 Standing next to it was Sarah, her hand pressed firmly on the cradle.
 There was no mistaking her purpose.
 Meanwhile Frank walked into the room where his sister lay still and small in her white uniform.
 Asleep?
 He felt her pulse.
 Light or none?
 He leaned in to hear breath or no breath.
 She was cool to the touch, none of the early warmth of death.
-Frank knew death and this was not it-so far.
-He picked her up in his arms, carried her up the stairs.
+Frank knew death and this was not it so far.
+Glancing quickly around the little room he noticed a pair of white shoes, a bedpan and Cee's pocket book.
+He rummaged in the purse and shoved the twenty dollars he found there in his pocket.
+Then he knelt by Cee's bed, slid his arms under her shoulders and knees, cradled her in his arms and carried her up the stairs.
 Sarah and the doctor stood locked in an undecipherable stare.
 As Frank passed around them with his motionless burden, Dr. Beau cast him a look of anger-shaded relief.
 No theft.
 No violence.
 No harm.
-Just the kidnapping of an employee he could 147 easily replace, although, knowing his wife, he dare not replace Sarah-not yet anyway.
+Just the kidnapping of an employee he could easily replace, although, knowing his wife, he dare not replace Sarah not yet anyway.
 "Don't overplay your hand," he told her.